PaulEibensteiner/acisam_homepage/README.md

 4. Better SEO: Well, I guess quality content and proper backlinks would do their magic, but there is definitely not everything done about code optimisation either.

+5. Netlifycms custom preview that actually includes all styles

 ## Whoever would like to comment is welcome

 Thx to the creators of hugo, netlifycms and github ;)